ovh/docs/pages/public_cloud/public_cloud_databases/mongodb_01_concept_capabilities/guide.es-es.md

 Ingress and Egress traffic are included in the service plans and unmetered.

-The database service's IP address is subject to change periodically; thus, it is advised not to rely on these IPs for any configuration, such as connection or egress policy.
+The database service's IP address is subject to change periodically.
+Thus, it is advised not to rely on these IPs for any configuration, such as connection or egress policy.
 Instead, utilize the provided DNS record and implement CIDR-based egress policies for more robust and flexible network management.

 ##### Private network considerations